michaelheider/motd-info/README.md

 3. check what other motd scripts are in `/etc/update-motd.d/` and delete the unwanted ones (probably all)
 4. configure `config.txt` to change the layout
 5. configure widgets
+6. if using lastlogins widget (default): Disable sshd's last login prompt by setting the `PrintLastLog` flag to `no` in `/etc/ssh/sshd_config`.
+Be aware of the implications explained below.

 ### Widgets